Skip to content

 Cutimed Sorbact Swab being applied to a leg wound

 Why wait?
-Use Cutimed to break the infection continuum
+Use Cutimed Sorbact to break the infection continuum

-- Cutimed DebriClean and Cutimed Sorbact can be used proactively to prevent a wound infection developing
+- Can be used proactively to prevent a wound infection developing

-Use Cutimed as an early intervention approach to break the infection continuum.
+Use Cutimed Sorbact as an early intervention approach to break the wound infection continuum.
 Want to find out more?

 References